TheBritish23/Independent4/README.md

 * _4. Make supporting HTML, JS, eslinter, babel, and CSS files_
 * _5. Download all NPM installs and Webpacks_
 * _6. Download Git_
+* _7. Makes sure test with jest to make sure it works_

 ## Known Bugs